MSP Marketing: How to Start So It Works

 Marketing strategy: The overall plan and philosophy that guides your marketing efforts.

 Lead: Anyone who is interested in your business and may become a potential customer.
 A lead whose needs are actually addressed by your business is called a “qualified lead.”
 (Thus, for example, if you are a networking MSP but get a lead who is looking for storage management, then that lead is not qualified.
 The goal of an MSP marketing campaign should always be to generate qualified leads.)

 Further reading Qualifying MSP Leads: Hot, Warm, and Cool

 Lead generation: The process of gathering contact information of your prospects by making them fill out the form on your website where they land for example after clicking a social media ad.

 Word of mouth: When leads learn about your business directly from you or other customers, you are communicating via word of mouth.
-This is one of the lowest-cost and most effective types of marketing channels for any MSP, but also one of the most difficult to build.
+This is one of the lowest-cost and most effective types of MSP marketing channels, but also one of the most difficult to build.

-Email: Email is an obvious marketing channel for MSP marketing.
+Email: Email is an obvious MSP marketing channel.
 You can use emails not only to reach new customers but also to advertise additional services to existing customers.